mohan2020/mpatel/site/content/blog/top-5-articles-in-2020.md

 In this randomized trial led by [Sri Adusumalli](https://twitter.com/sri_adu), we tested two nudges in the EHR to encourage cardiologists to either prescribe or increase dosing of statins for patients at high risk of major cardiovascular events such as heart attack or stroke.
 This is one of our first prospective evaluations of randomized nudges in the EHR.
 The trial found that the interventions had no impact on prescribing overall but had a small increase in the optimal dosing of statins among patients at highest risk who already had atherosclerotic cardiovascular disease.

-[1.
-JAMA Network Open: Smartphones versus Wearable Devices for Remotely Monitoring Physical Activity After Hospital Discharge: A Secondary Analysis of a Randomized Clinical Trial
+[**1.
+JAMA Network Open: Smartphones versus Wearable Devices for Remotely Monitoring Physical Activity After Hospital Discharge: A Secondary Analysis of a Randomized Clinical Trial**
 ](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2760436)

 In this analysis of an ongoing randomized trial, we compared the sustainability of using smartphones or wearable devices to remotely-monitor activity levels among patients discharged from the hospital.
 At 6 months, 61.5% of patients using a smartphone were still transmitting data while only 46.5% of those using a wearable were doing so.
+Since most people already have smartphones, these findings suggest we can use the devices already in our pockets to help improve engagement within remote-monitoring programs.

 **Summary
 **